My new book “Daughters of the North: Jean Gordon and Mary, Queen of Scots” is now published and in the shops!

 This link will take you direct to my publisher’s online shop: https://sandstonepress.square.site/product/daughters-of-the-north/170

-“Daughters of the North” is also available as an ebook, and an audiobook will also be available from April.
+“Daughters of the North” is also available as an ebook, and as an audiobook.
+The audiobook is beautifully read by actress Joan Walker.

-I’ve had a few requests for information on how to order the hardback from the US and Canada: my publisher, Sandstone Press, are based in the UK, but they have North American distribution, so my book will be available there from the end of May.
-You should be able to order it from any bookstore, including online retailers such as Amazon, or you can order direct from the North American distributor using this link (pre-orders are now open).
+I’ve had a few requests for information on how to order the hardback from the US and Canada: my publisher, Sandstone Press, are based in the UK, but they have North American distribution, so my book is available there from the end of May.
+You should be able to order it from any bookstore, including online retailers such as Amazon, or you can order direct from the North American distributor using this link.

 Finally, if you would like to hear a little more about the book, including some stories about my research in archives, castle visits and why salt is so important, I was interviewed by the Stories of Scotland podcast, which you can now listen to by clicking here: https://www.storiesofscotland.com/podcast/2022/3/20/bonus-interview-with-jennifer-morag-henderson